 How Long do European Roe Deer Live?

-The oldest known wild living Roe reached an age of 14 years, however, the average lifespan is usually about 8 years, and many animals do not even reach that.
+The oldest known wild living Roe reached an age of 14 years, however, the most deer live to the age of about 8 years, and many animals do not even reach that.

 What Do Capreolus capreolus Eat?